cldellow/sqlite-parquet-vtable/README.md

 the number of allocations performed when many rows are filtered out by the user's criteria.

+### Memoized slices

+Individual clauses are mapped to the row groups they match.

+eg going on row group statistics, which store minimum and maximum values, a clause like `WHERE city = 'Dawson Creek'` may match 80% of row groups.

+In reality, it may only be present in one or two row groups.

+This is recorded in a shadow table so future queries that contain that clause can read only the necessary row groups.

 ### Types

 These Parquet types are supported: